Opoodoop/ComicSansManager/README.md

 - 🛑 Tamper Warning:
   If you lose the backup, that’s on you, buddy.
 We warned you.
 In **bold.
 Twice**.

-- Creates a backup at first launch
-- easy to use prompt for install and uninstalling
-- installs the system fonts easily auditable from the staged.reg file
-- uninstalls by loading the backup created at first launch

 ⚠️ Remember to keep the backup secure for easy restoring

 ## Installation